Thing 11: Copyright

 “The Open Definition, where “Open means anyone can freely access, use, modify, and share for any purpose(subject, at most, to requirements that preserve provenance and openness)”, means that only two out of the main six Creative Commons licenses are open content licenses — CC-BY and CC-BY-SA.
 The other four involve the two non-open license elements.
 These being No Derivatives (ND) restriction (prohibiting reuse), or have Non Commercial (NC) restrictions.

-The University of Edinburgh has an OER policy, which outlines the institutional position on OERs and provides guidelines for practice in learning and teaching.
-You can read the full policy document here:
+The University of Edinburgh has an OER policy, which outlines the institutional position on supporting and encouraging the creation, use, and sharing of its teaching materials as OERs and provides guidelines for practice in learning and teaching.
+You can read the full policy document (updated in 2021) here:

 How to complete Thing 12